-Optimising Backtest Settings in Xen
+Optimise cTrader Backtest Settings in Xen

 This guide explains how to optimise your cTrader backtest settings before using Xen to analyse the results.
+A structured optimisation process produces more reliable data and makes Xen’s analysis significantly more useful.
+Poor optimisation leads to misleading results, even if the report looks strong on the surface.

 Video Guide

-Tip: Set the video quality to HD (1080p) in the player settings for the best viewing experience.
+Tip: Set the video quality to HD (1080p) for the best viewing experience.

 Why Optimisation Matters